Atrox/sync-dotenv/README.md

 ## Usage

-By default, `sync-dotenv` looks for a `.env` in your working directory and attempt to sync with .env.example (or creates on, if the file does not exist) when no argument is provided.
+`sync-dotenv`, by default, looks for a `.env` file in your working directory and synchronizes those keys with your `.env.example` file.
+Values will **not** be synchronized but existing ones in your example file will be kept.

+If your files have different names, you can use the flags `--env .secrets` and `--example .secrets.example`.

-If the flag `--watch` is provided, `sync-dotenv` will watch for changes and automatically update your example file.
+If the flag `--watch` is provided, `sync-dotenv` will watch for changes in your working directory and automatically updates your example file.

 ## CLI